We Love Doodles

 7. Maltipoo Requires a Lot of Grooming Regardless of Colors

 The black Maltipoo’s long, thick, curly coat is prone to tangling and trapping dirt, leading to poor hygiene and hazardous mats without regular grooming.
 To prevent this, their coats need to be brushed every 2-3 days with a slicker brush to remove small tangles and debris and bathed once a month with natural dog shampoo.
-They also need haircuts every 6-8 weeks to prevent mats and keep everything neat.
+They also need haircuts every 6-8 weeks to prevent mats and to keep everything neat.

 Related: Best Types of Maltipoo Haircuts with Pictures and Best Brushes For a Maltipoo.